Rentals

 Cancellations made at least 14 days before the start date will be refunded (minus deposit).
 Within 14 days, refunds are available only in extraordinary circumstances with approval from the center supervisor.
 Camp handbook can be found at http://www.thprd.org/activities/nature/nature-camps.
 Emergency Contact and Medical Information must be completed before attending this program.
 Please update each year.
 Campers need to bring a snack, a bottle of water, and a small backpack each day.
 Camp meets at the Jenkins Estate Gatehouse, 8005 SW Grabhorn Rd., Beaverton.

-Mini Nature Camp: Pollinator Pals
+Mini Nature Camp: Hunters and Hunted

-CM17242 / Summer 2025
+CM17245 / Summer 2025

-Jun 30, 2025 - Jul 3, 2025
+Jul 21, 2025 - Jul 25, 2025

 OD